Year of Call 2007

 - Jose v Julio IRLR 180 – the first appellate authority on the correct interpretation and application of the “domestic worker exception" in the National Minimum Wage Regulations 1999, as well as race discrimination

 - Andorful v LBHF UKEAT/410/11 - concerning the Tribunal's power to strike out a discrimination case at the preliminary stage and an appeal against an award of costs.

 - Simpson v Merrick UKEAT/0490/09 – the impact of an employee’s bankruptcy on an employer’s ability to bring a counter-claim

 - Kevin Keegan v Newcastle United Football Company Ltd IRLR 94 – Chris was instructed by the claimant (led by Chris Jeans QC and Nicholas Randall) in a constructive dismissal claim

-In the High Court, Chris has recently been instructed in an application for the strike out of a breach of contract claim for c. £900k and an application for an interim injunction to enforce contractual restrictive covenants.
+In the High Court, Chris has been instructed in an application for the strike out of a breach of contract claim for c. £900k and an application for an interim injunction to enforce contractual restrictive covenants.
 Chris acted as a junior in the preparation for a speedy trial in GFI v Ahali.

 Chris regularly provides seminars to solicitors.
 Recent topics have included:

 - Trends and tactics in restrictive covenant disputes

 - Breach of contract claims in the High Court and employment tribunals

 - The quantification of personal injury claims in employment tribunals